ValKmjolnir/Nasal-Interpreter/README.md

 Also, you could use this language to write some interesting programs and run them without the lib of Flightgear.
-You could add your own built-in functions to change this interpreter to a useful tool in your own projects (such as a script in your own game).
+You could add your own modules to make this interpreter a useful tool in your own projects (such as a script in a game just as Flightgear does).

 ## How to Compile